Context-Dependent Memory: How It Works And Why It Matters

 - Virtual reality therapy - using a computer or VR equipment to experience the trauma-related environment

-Your therapist can help you decrease the distress you feel in that environment so that you can be open to new experiences there that aren't traumatic.
+Your therapist can help you decrease the distress that you feel in that environment so that you can be open to new experiences there that aren't traumatic.
 Through the experience itself as well as talk therapy before and after the experience, you can put the past in the past and move more confidently into the present.

 You may have much more control over your memory than you might imagine.
 Whether you're a struggling student or a veteran with PTSD (or both), you can take advantage of all the research that's been done on context-dependent memory to manage your memory the way that works best for you.
 When you do, you'll gain a greater ability to have the life you want.

 Previous ArticleWhich Parts Of The Brain Affect Memory

 Learn MoreWhat Is Online Therapy?
 About Online Counseling